Markus1k/Print.sc-Parser/README.md

 # Print.sc-Parser
 Very old project from ~2015.
-Code was very junky so i rewrited half.
-Idea simple - Goes on prnt.sc/######. # - random char or number.
+Code was very junky so i rewrote half.
+The idea is simple - Goes on prnt.sc/######. # - random char or number.
 And makes screenshot of it.
 Created for fun.
 If you want just use program:
 1.Go to Print.sc-Parser/prntscparser/prntscparser/bin
 and download Debug folder.